deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/bb-debugging-mvc-applications.md

 </p>

 ### Editing and Continuing
+After preparation seen in the section before, now we are ready for a demonstration of the *Edit and Continue* feature.

 1. PG 1
     1. I am ready for a demonstration of the Edit and Continue feature.
     2. Begin by selecting Start Debugging from the Visual Studio Debug menu